Trello was created by Fog Creek Software in 2011.

 Much later, 6 months after sign up, Trello sent me another reengagement email.
 Although the copy is good and the call-to-action is clear, it also fails to give me a great reason to reactivate.

 Reactivating disengaged users is one of the most challenging aspects of lifecycle marketing.
-It’s one of the topics we’ll cover in our upcoming lifecycle email marketing course ✉️.
+It’s one of the topics we’ll cover in our new lifecycle email marketing course ✉️.

 That said, the guide linked to from this email is amazing.
 It would have helped answer a lot of questions I might have had about Trello.
 I’m not too sure why it took 6 months to get it…